xwang233/feedly-api-python/readme.md

 the database.
 - Each `item` is a saved article with many metadata.

+4. Run `python3 main.py`.
+Wait until the fetch finish.

-4. Enjoy!
+5. Enjoy!
 File issue or PR if you have any suggestions.

 ## License